-Dr. Aldrete is New Brunswick's pediatric ophthalmologist, joining the team at the Dr. Georges L University Hospital in September 2020.
-A native of San Luis Potosi, Mexico, Dr. Aldrete completed his medical degree at the Universidad Autonoma de San Luis Potosi, then completed ophthalmology residency training at the Monterrey Institute of Technology.
+Dr. Aldrete is New Brunswick's pediatric ophthalmologist, based at the Dr. Georges L Dumont University Hospital.
+Dr. Aldrete completed his medical degree at the Universidad Autonoma de San Luis Potosi, then completed ophthalmology residency training at the Monterrey Institute of Technology.
 After rotating at the Wills Eye Hospital (Philadelphia), he completed a two-year fellowship in Pediatric Ophthalmology and Adult Strabismus at the IWK Health Centre/Dalhousie University, in Halifax.
 Dr. Aldrete has a keen interest in global healthcare, and has provided his surgical skills to patients/underserviced areas in Saint Lucia, Mexico and Central America.
-Dr Aldrete is looking forward to developing his practice in New Brunswick, providing ophthalmological care in English, French and Spanish.
+Dr. Aldrete has been practicing is in the Greater Moncton Area and Bathurst for the last 2 years, providing ophthalmological care for kids and adults with strabismus in English, French and Spanish.